-- 3.54 The Council has prepared a Design Bulletin 'Development Involving Horses in the Countryside', which will be used to assess proposed facilities for equestrian uses. - 3.55 The 'Strategy for the West Sussex Landscape' and associated Land Management Guidelines and Sussex Historic Landscape Characterisation may be used to assess relevant development proposals.
+- 3.50 Although Shoreham Airport is located within the countryside and a Local Green Gap, it is recognised as a key site for regeneration and some development is anticipated - see Policy 7 in Part Two. - 3.51 Only in exceptional circumstances will new residential accommodation required in connection with agriculture be permitted, due to the proximity with the Built Up Area.
+It is not considered necessary to include an 'exceptions' policy for affordable housing in the countryside in this Local Plan because of the close proximity of nearby settlements.
+Applications for residential mobile homes will only be acceptable on land which is acceptable for permanent housing. - 3.52 The Council has prepared a Design Bulletin 'Development Involving Horses in the Countryside', which will be used to assess proposed facilities for equestrian uses. - 3.53 The 'Strategy for the West Sussex Landscape' and associated Land Management Guidelines and Sussex Historic Landscape Characterisation may be used to assess relevant development proposals.